Nesvilab/MSFragger/README.md

 <img src="images/4.jpg" width="300px" hspace="3px" align="right"/>

 ### FragPipe
 On Windows, the easiest way to run MSFragger is using [FragPipe GUI](https://fragpipe.nesvilab.org) (Graphical User Interface).
+A tutorial on how to convert raw files (Thermo Orbitrap and Bruker TIMS-TOF data) can be found [here](tutorial_convert.md), and a FragPipe tutorial can be found [here](tutorial_fragpipe.md).

 <br>
 FragPipe includes additional tools such as Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free quantification, FDR filtering, and report generation (at the PSM/ion/peptide/protein-levels).
 It also includes DIA-Umpire SE module for DIA data and SpectraST-based spectral library building module.